 STS is a chemoprotectant that has been shown in Phase I and Phase II clinical studies conducted by investigators at OHSU to reduce the loss of hearing in patients, both adults and children, treated with platinum-based chemotherapy agents.
 In 2006, we entered into an agreement with SIOPEL, a multi-disciplinary group of specialists under the umbrella of the International Society of Pediatric Oncology, for the conduct of a randomized trial of STS.
-The trial is currently projected to begin in the first half of 2007.
-We also continue to work with the U.S. Children's Oncology Group to initiate a randomized U.S. trial of STS in children.
+We are awaiting final regulatory approvals and expect this trial is to begin in the second half of 2007.
+We also continue to work with the U.S. Children's Oncology Group to initiate a randomized trial in the U.S. with STS in children.
+During the six month period ended June 30, 2007, we incurred \$0.2 million of internal and external expenditures relating to STS.
+We incurred \$0.1 million of internal and external expenditures during the three month period ended June 30, 2007.